pippinbarr/cart253/guides/style-guide.md

 ## Formatting

-### Use a package
+### Trust the editor

-__Use the `prettier-atom` package to format your code automatically!__ It won't do absolutely everything you need, but it will do most of it.
-In the settings, select "Format Code on Save" so that it happens automatically.
+__Let VS Code format your code automatically!__ It won't do absolutely everything you need, but it will do most of it.

-There is another package called `atom-beauty` which you can install and use instead if you prefer it.

 ### The basic ideas